LuccasRMedeiros/pipex/README.md

 ## Introduction

-The objective of this project is to pipe to commands in order to generate a output file.
+The objective of this project is to pipe two commands in order to generate a output file.
 To achieve this we can use pipe(). \
 [pipe()](https://man7.org/linux/man-pages/man2/pipe.2.html) will link two file descriptors and set a pointer to int (fds) with these ends values.
 After this what is written on one end is visible to